python/typing/docs/spec/directives.rst

 For example, an object may implement a :class:`typing.Protocol`, but one of the methods required for protocol compliance is deprecated.
-As scenarios such as this one appear complex and relatively unlikely to come up in practice, this PEP does not mandate that type checkers detect them.
+As scenarios such as this one appear complex and relatively unlikely to come up in practice, type checkers are not mandated to detect them.

 Example
 ^^^^^^^